simonchu47/CarND-Vehicle-Detection/writeup.md

 I decided to search bottom halve of the read-in image with two scales of sliding window:

 The large scale window is 128x128 pixels scanning from y position 400 to 656.
 The window is searching for vehicles that are closer to us.
 And the middle scale window is 64x64 pixels scanning from y position 400 to 500, and it is searching for vehicles that are more far away.
+This step is in lines 218 through 251 of the file called `vehicle_detection.py`.

 And each step to move on for the scanning window is 2 cells, which means 16 pixels if 8 pixels per cell is set.
 Therefore the overlap of the windows is 75%.
 Below is an example of all the scanning windows for an image.
 ![alt text][image8]